Median-of-k Jumplists and Dangling-Min BSTs: Spine Search

 \section{Spine Search}

-As already sketched in \wref{sec:jumplist-definitions}, searching a jumplist is straightforward: if we are at node $v$ and the key stored in $v.\id{jump}$ is not too large, we use the jump-pointer.
-Otherwise, the next-pointer is followed and the element stored in $v.\id{next}$ is compared to the searched key $x$.
-We call this strategy the classic search in the sequel.
-Note that there is a symmetric alternative: first compare $x$ to $v.\id{next}$ and then with $v.\id{jump}$ (if needed). \citet{BronnimannCazalsDurand2003} studied both and found that the second one needs more comparisons on average.
+Searching a key $x$ in a jumplist is straightforward: We start at the header.
+We stop when the key in the current node $v$ is larger or equal to $x$.
+Otherwise we follow either the jump pointer~-- if the key in $v.\id{jump}$ is not larger than $x$~-- or the next-pointer.
+We call this strategy the classic search in the sequel. \footnote{ Brönnimann, Cazals, and Durand~\cite{BronnimannCazalsDurand2003} also studied the symmetric alternative \parenthesisclause{compare first to $v.\id{next}$ and then with $v.\id{jump}$ (if needed)} and found that it needs more comparisons on average. }

-However, there is yet another search strategy considered neither in \citep{BronnimannCazalsDurand2003} nor~\citep{Elmasry2005} that is apparent in the dangling-min-BST representation.
-Consider searching key $8$ in the list resp.\ the equivalent tree given in \wref[Figures]{fig:typical-jumplist-n30-k1-w2} resp.~\ref{fig:typical-jumplist-tree-n30-k1-w2}.
+However, there is an alternative search strategy not considered in~\cite{BronnimannCazalsDurand2003} and~\cite{Elmasry2005}, which performs better!
+Consider searching key $8$ in the jumplist from \wref{fig:typical-jumplist-n30-k1-w2}.
 A classic search in this list inspects keys $18,1,3,12,4,6,11,7,10,8$ in the given order; a total of $10$ key comparisons.
-Every step in the search that follows the next-pointer needs two comparisons \parenthesissign a general fact not only valid in our example.
+Every step in the search that follows the next-pointer needs two comparisons.

-Now do the search for $8$ in the dangling-min BST as if it would be a regular BST (ignoring the subtree minima and stopping at the leaves).
+Now do the search for $8$ in the dangling-min BST from \wref{fig:typical-jumplist-tree-n30-k1-w2}, as if it was a regular BST (ignoring the subtree minima and stopping at the leaves).
 While doing so, we compare with keys $18,3,12,6,11,10$.
 All these steps need only one key comparison even though mostly the same keys are visited as above.
 However, our search is not yet finished; the reached leaf contains only $9$, and we would (erroneously!) announce that $8$ is not in the dictionary.
-Instead we have to return to the \emph{last node we entered through right-child pointer} and inspect all the dangling mins along the ``left spine'' of the corresponding subtree.
+Instead we have to return to the \emph{last node we entered through a right-child pointer} and inspect all the dangling mins along the ``left spine'' of the corresponding subtree.
 In our example, we return to $11$ and make comparisons with $7$ and $8$, terminating successfully.
 We call this search strategy \emph{spine search.} In our example, it needed $2$ comparisons less than the classic search.